section 8 company registration

 Section 8 Company is not allowed to raise capitals by way of deposits but they can accept donations from the general public.
 Below are some of the ways by which it can raise funding:

-- Foreign Donations: Foreign donations are allowed only when FCRA (Foreign Contribution Regulation Act 1976) registration has been taken.
+- Foreign Donations: Foreign donations are allowed only when FCRA (Foreign Contribution Regulation Act 1976) registration has been done.
 FCRA license can only be applied after 3-years from the date of registration.
-However, if some really urgent foreign donations are necessary, then you may apply for prior permission from the commissioner.
+However, if some really urgent foreign donations are necessary, then you may apply for a prior permission from the commissioner.

 - Equity Funding: Section 8 Company can also raise funds by issuing new equity shares at a higher value.

 Domestic donations: There is no limitation to the domestic donations.
 But to avoid money laundering cases, a proper system must be laid down to keep them in check.

-The name of your Section 8 Company is the first impression to the world.
-Its selection, therefore, is very important.
+The name of your Section 8 Company will act as it’s first impression to the world.
+It’s selection, therefore, is very important.
 It should stand out, yet be easy to remember, attractive, relevant, and indicative.
 Here are some points you can keep in mind about choosing a name for your company.